 - Assessment of visual acuity with Optokinetic tracking

-Leber’s hereditary optic neuropathy (LHON) is an inherited retinal degenerative disorder that causes a progressive loss in visual acuity, and eventual complete loss of vision.
+In addition to general mitochondrial stress, this is a utilized model for Leber’s hereditary optic neuropathy (LHON) which is an inherited retinal degenerative disorder that causes a progressive loss in visual acuity, and eventual complete loss of vision.
 LHON is caused by mitochondrial DNA mutations which lead to retinal cell dysfunction.
-There are currently no available treatments for LHON, but patients often supplement with antioxidants in an attempt to manage disease onset.